MettiFire/elden_mail_banner/README.md

 - 📨 Works on **Gmail** and **Outlook Web**
 - 📜 Elden Ring–style banner on email sent
 - 🎵 Sound effect included
 - 🗡 Custom medieval-style icon
+- 🎨 Choose the color of your banner

 ---